How to Create an Email Footer: Design Best Practices and Examples

 Add Download Buttons for Apps

 If you have a mobile app, add corresponding CTAs offering to download it.
-While your old customers already know you, new subscribers can be unaware of all platforms you operate on.
+While your old customers already know you, new subscribers can be unaware of all the platforms you operate on.
 Adding links to the app in the footer can encourage downloads, and I bet the email footer example below works well for this goal.

 Ask to Rate the Email